 - One of the Love Cultists rips off the top of Yellow Guy's head in the third.
 It's also implied that Shrignold raped Yellow Guy.

 - Collin in the fourth video traps them in an alternate universe where all they can do is open doors over and over again for eternity.
-When Red Thing manages to escape, he is killed, but it's unclear if Collin was responsible.
+When Red Thing manages to escape, his head explodes, but it's unclear if Collin was responsible.